Ningensei848/og-image/README.md

 1. Go to [this page](https://custom-og-image-generator.vercel.app)
 2. Fill in the form with the required information
-3. Click on the image to copy it to the clipboard
+3. Click on the image to copy its URL to the clipboard
+4. Open a new tab, enter the URL, right-click on generated image and select 'Save As ...'

 ### Generate images dynamically